reedalexschultz/wikisplice/README.md

-# WikiSplice
+# wikisplice

-A powerful tool for creating dynamic video collages from Wikipedia search results.
-WikiSplice searches Wikipedia for a given term, captures screenshots of matching text on relevant pages, and automatically generates an After Effects composition with precisely centered, animated sequences.
+A powerful tool for creating dynamic video collages from Wikipedia search results. wikisplice searches Wikipedia for a given term, captures screenshots of matching text on relevant pages, and automatically generates an After Effects composition with precisely centered, animated sequences.

 ## What It Does

-WikiSplice performs the following workflow:
+wikisplice performs the following workflow:

 1. **Search Wikipedia** - Uses the MediaWiki API to find pages containing your search term
 2. **Capture Screenshots** - Opens each page with Playwright, highlights matching text, and captures cropped screenshots centered on the matches